LIV Golf Riyadh

+LIV Golf Riyadh is a professional golf tournament on the LIV Golf League that is held under floodlights at the Riyadh Golf Club, near Riyadh, Saudi Arabia.

-LIV Golf Jeddah is a professional golf tournament sponsored by LIV Golf in Saudi Arabia, held at Royal Greens Golf & Country Club in King Abdullah Economic City, north of Jeddah.
-It debuted in October 2023.
-The first two events were also co-sponsored by the MENA Tour.
+The tournament debuted as LIV Golf Jeddah in October 2022 at part of the inaugural LIV Golf Invitational Series, and until 2024 was held at Royal Greens Golf & Country Club in King Abdullah Economic City, north of Jeddah; the first two editions were co-sanctioned by the MENA Tour.

 Format

-The tournament is a 54-hole individual stroke play event, with a team element.
+The tournament is an individual stroke play event, with a team element.
 Four man teams are chosen, with a set number of their total scores counting for the team on each day.
 Each round commenced with a shotgun start, with the leaders beginning on the first hole for the final round, in order to finish on the eighteenth.